Pradhan Khunta: Demographics

 As per the 2011 Census of India, Pradhan Khunta had a total population of 4,399 of which 2,274 (52%) were males and 2,125 (48%) were females.
 Population below 6 years was 587.
 The total number of literates in Pradhan Khunta was 2,930 (76.86% of the population over 6 years).

 Transport

 The Asansol-Gaya section, a part of the Grand Chord, passes through this block.
 There is a station at Pradhan Khunta on this line.

 Deuli-Khairpal Road passes through Pradhan Khunta and links it to NH 19, Baliapur and Sindri.

 Education And Healthcare

 There are 13 schools in PradhanKhunta and 1 Hospital.

-Pradhankhunta Junction
+Transport

-Pradhankhunta Railway station is in Dhanbad district making it an important railway station in the Indian state of Jharkhand.
-The station code name of Pradhankhunta is ‘PKA’.
+Pradhankhunta railway station is in Dhanbad district making it an important railway station in the Indian state of Jharkhand.
+The station code name of Pradhankhunta is 'PKA'.
 As part of one of the busiest and populated Indian states, Jharkhand, the Pradhankhunta railway station is known amongst the top hundred train ticket booking and train traveling stations of the Indian Railway.
 The total number of trains that pass through Pradhankhunta (PKA) junction is 139.